cappuu02/Cybersecurity-Sapienza/2Semester/PND/8) Link-local attacks.md

 Host B sends back an ARP- reply
 The ARP reply has the MAC address of B as source and MAC address of A as destination (It was in the original ARP-request).
-Then Host a can finally send the IP packet.
+Then Host A can finally send the IP packet.

 ![[2Semester/PND/images PND/153.png]]